WHAT TO DO IN 1 DAY IN VALENCIA

 Valencia, one of the biggest cities in Spain, is a great place to visit.
 Located on the southern coast – in Costa Blanca – it offers a beautiful mix of modern and old buildings, palm and orange trees, fun street art, a bustling city center, lovely parks – and beautiful beaches.

 Though one day in Valencia might not seem like enough, you really can see quite a lot.

 Though I was not smitten within the first 10 minutes, Valencia grew on me after a few hours.
 And at the end of the day, I realized how gorgeous this city is.

 Okay, I might have had a big advantage when I visited Valencia in one day – my German friend, who lived in Valencia for six months, was with me on my trip and, of course, she knew how to get around, what to do in Valencia, the best things to do and places to see, and so on.

 So, I got to see the best of Valencia in 1 day.
 And kind as I am, I am sharing my tips with you.
-Here is how to spend one day in Valencia – what to see and what to do.
+So, here is how to spend one day in Valencia – what to see and what to do.

 Before discussing your perfect Valencia itinerary, you´ll find some travel tips for your first trip to Valencia.

 You can visit Valencia at any time of the year.
 It gets hot in the summer months (hellp beaches), and it is warm in spring and fall, and warmish in the winter.
 You can do most of the below-mentioned activities at any time of the year.

 - If you are looking for a beach vacation, then visiting Valencia during the months of May-September would be the ideal time to visit.

 How to Get to Valencia

-If you arrive by car, you can park in a parking lot near the train station, but this is quite expensive (tip from my friend: you can find free parking lots near the “Valencia Eye”).
+- BY CAR: You can park in a parking lot near the train station, but this is quite expensive.
+A tip from my friend: you can find free parking lots near the “Valencia Eye.”

-- The best-rated luxury hotel in Valencia is the Caro Hotel near the Cathedral.
+- The best-rated hotel in Valencia is the Caro Hotel near the Cathedral.
 Check out more about it here.